open-source-tabletop/cadence-wargame-system/collections/_shadow-war/guardian-chapters.md

 **Equipment**: A Ranger is equipped with one of the following options:

-- Modified Heavy Pistol, Combat Knife, Frag Grenade, Shock Helm, and Exo-Mobility Gear.
+- Modified Heavy Pistol, Combat Knife,Shock Helm, and Exo-Mobility Gear.
-- Heavy Carbine, Frag Grenade, Shock Helm, and Exo-Mobility Gear.
+- Heavy Carbine, Shock Helm, and Exo-Mobility Gear.
 - Heavy Carbine, Combat Knife and Smoke Grenade.
-- Heavy Carbine, Combat Knife, Frag Grenades, and Targeting Array.
+- Heavy Carbine, Combat Knife, and a Targeting Array.

 ### Specialist Units